MGRayd/DnD-Terraveil/docs/campaigns/Session-1.md

 ### Highlights
 - Discovery:
-	- Terravale’s strange history — 25 years since the Mists cleared, Terravalians have tall frames and dark veins.
+	- Terravale’s strange history — 25 years since the Mists cleared, Terravalians are incredibly pale have tall frames and dark veins.
 	- Valethorn is a frontier city built on ancient ruins, flourishing under the Frontiers Guild.

 - NPCs:
-	- **Innkeeper** (Ash & Anvil Inn) – provides lodging
+	- **Innkeeper** (Ashen Anvil Inn) – provides lodging
 	- **Ignation Brenick** – offers caravan guard work posted on the jobs board in the Ash & Anvil Inn
 	- **Magester Halvesh** – scholar posting a relic recovery job, has a room at the Ash & Anvil Inn
 	- **Mayla Dren** – tired but determined head of the Farmers Guild; hires party to protect livestock and settlers who have ranches dotted around the hamlet..